 What Happened To Just The Cheese After Shark Tank?

-Just the Cheese's spotlight on the show
+Just the Cheese's spotlight on 'Shark Tank'

-On his episode of "Shark Tank," Just the Cheese founder David Scharfman requested $500,000 for a 5% stake in his company, which had already done $3.7 million in sales in the first eight months of the year.
+On his episode of "Shark Tank," Just the Cheese founder David Scharfman requested $500,000 for a 5% stake in his company, which he claimed had already raked in $3.7 million in sales in the first eight months of that year.
+Most of the Sharks seemed to enjoy both the product and Scharfman's pitch in equal measure.
+Lori Greiner even confessed to having previously purchased the cheese snack bars from Amazon.
+Still, the investors had their reservations.
+A couple of the Sharks pointed out that similar products were already on the market, but Scharfman insisted that Just the Cheese was doing it better.

-Although most of the sharks seemed to like both the product and Scharfman in equal measure, they had their reservations.
-A couple of the sharks pointed out that similar products were already on the market, but Scharfman insisted that Just the Cheese was doing it better.
-Unconvinced, all of the sharks initially declined to make an offer except Kevin O'Leary (Mr. Wonderful), who offered $500,000 for a $0.20 royalty per bar sold, forever.
-Lori Greiner jumped back into the tank to offer $500,000 for a $0.15 royalty, and Mark Cuban returned to offer $500,000 for a 15% stake.
+Unconvinced, all of the Sharks initially declined to make an offer except Kevin O'Leary, who offered $500,000 for a $0.20 royalty per bar sold, forever.
+Greiner jumped back into the Tank to offer $500,000 for a $0.15 royalty, and Mark Cuban returned to offer $500,000 for a 15% stake.
 Ultimately, Scharfman walked away from all three.

 Just the Cheese is reportedly making millions in revenue